One of these Doritos commercials will win a million dollars

 First to put fans first

-“Crash The Super Bowl” was the first Super Bowl campaign to introduce the idea of getting fans actively involved.
+“Crash the Super Bowl” was the first Super Bowl campaign to introduce the idea of getting fans actively involved.
 This is now common practice—last year alone there was DoorDash’s award-winning “DoorDash All the Ads” contest, FanDuel’s second year of “Kick of Destiny” where you could bet on the outcome, and Miller Lite’s QR-coded T-shirt giveaway.
 Launching in 2006, it was right at the dawn of a user-generated content revolution that evolved into a creator economy that could hit $480 billion by 2027.

 PepsiCo Foods chief creative officer Chris Bellinger told me back in September that “Crash the Super Bowl” always revolved around putting control into the hands of fans.
 “With the evolution of the creator culture, the advances in technology, it just felt like a great time to bring it back,” he said.
 And this new generation of contestants not only has access to better technology and equipment, but many have already built an audience on social.
 “They’re putting out content all the time, they’ve built a following, now they can take that audience on a journey to try and get into the Super Bowl,” said Bellinger.